Food for Peace: Early history of United States food assistance

 America's food assistance programs began in 1812 when James Madison sent emergency aid to earthquake victims in Venezuela.
 As director of the American Relief Administration, Herbert Hoover led a $20 million feeding program in Russia during the 1920s under the Russian Famine Relief Act.
 In 1948, the United States launched the Marshall Plan, which provided dollars for Europeans to purchase American food exports.
 The Marshall Plan helped rejuvenate and unite Europe while laying the foundations for a permanent U.S. food assistance program.
 Many of the European countries the U.S. Government helped at that time have since become major food exporters and important international donors.

 Authorizing legislation

 Public Law 480 (1954)

 Minnesota Senator Hubert Humphrey, a leading liberal Democrat, promoted a food for peace program that would give away surplus crops owned by the U.S. government as an instrument of foreign policy in the Cold War.
-It appealed to conservative Republicans from farm states (but was opposed by Senator Barry Goldwater.
+The bill appealed to some conservative Republicans from farm states, but was opposed by others, including Barry Goldwater.